Triangle

 5. Forensic Psychology

-Our Forensic Psychology cluster investigates psychological processes in legal and criminal contexts, aiming to support fair and effective justice systems through empirical research and evidence-based practices.
+This research area draws on psychological knowledge to help us address questions and issues relating to the justice system.
 Topics in forensic psychology include eyewitness testimony, lie detection, development of criminality, offender profiling, evaluation of criminal competency and responsibility, risk assessment, offender rehabilitation, among others.
 The overarching goal of our research is to create safer and fairer societies.

 Research Focus Areas